-Rites of Passage in Australia in 2024 - The Ultimate Guide
+Rites of Passage in Australia in 2025 - The Ultimate Guide

-Firstly... you can book a 'Fathering Adventures' Guided "Rite of Passage" Son and Father Adventure experience now, for your teenage son to experience a rite of passage in Australia, with you by his side.
+Before we get started however... just so that you are aware, you can book a 'Fathering Adventures' Guided "Rite of Passage" Son and Father Adventure experience now, for your teenage son to experience a rite of passage in Australia, with you by his side.

 Or you can book a 'Fathering Adventures' Guided "Rite of Passage" 4 Night Daughter and Father Adventure experience now, for your teenage daughter to experience a rite of passage in Australia, with you by her side.